 Two years ago, Sameer got an exciting opportunity and he switched job.
-While joining the new company, he was asked to share his previous PF account number so that same could be transferred or else open a new PF account with new employer.
+While joining the new company, he was asked to share his previous PF account number so that same could be transferred or else open a new PF account with new employer online paycheck stub maker for startups.
 Sameer envisaged some funds requirement near the year end, so he decided to use the existing PF and open a new PF account.
 Few months later, he realized he forgot to withdraw previous PF balance.
 He later came to know that the account has become inoperative!

 To his relief and of many more, whose EPF accounts have been labeled as “inoperative” that they even might not know, the story of inoperative accounts has changed altogether last year.
-Here is the update.
+Here is the update about pre-settlement funding services for hire, to learn about funding.

 Meaning of inoperative PF account